No Bake Chocolate Peanut Butter Bars

 - Place the chocolate chips, peanut butter, honey and butter in a large glass mixing bowl.

-- Microwave for 2 minutes at full power.
+- Microwave for 2 minutes on full power.

 - Remove from the microwave and stir until the chocolate has completely melted and everything is well combined.

-- Chill until firm for at leas 2-4 hours.
+- Pop the pan into the refrigerator and chill until firm for at least 2-4 hours.

-- Slice with a sharp knife and store chilled in the refrigerator for up to 2 weeks.
+- Store chilled in the refrigerator in an airtight container for up to 2 weeks.

 I stumbled across this recipe today on pinterest and absolutely loved it.
 I did tweak it a bit using crunchy peanut butter and cocoa rice krispies instead of corn flakes.
 Absolutely wonderful!